+Lutherans

-Lutherans are reminded that all candidates for ordination in the Evangelical Lutheran Church in America must register with their synod's candidacy committee.
+Lutheran students are reminded that all candidates for ordination in the Evangelical Lutheran Church in America must register with their synod's candidacy committee.
 Candidates are expected to affiliate with a Lutheran seminary and to plan an internship year as part of their seminary career.
-Arrangements for internships are made through the seminary with which the candidate is affiliated; arrangements for field placements in Lutheran churches are made through the Office of Supervised Ministries.
+Arrangements for internships are made through the Lutheran seminary with which the candidate is affiliated; arrangements for field placements in Lutheran churches are made through the Office of Supervised Ministries.

 Candidates for ordination enrolled at non-Lutheran seminaries are normally required to spend a year in residence at a Lutheran seminary.
-Candidates often meet this requirement by spending a fourth year at a Lutheran seminary after completing their program of studies at Yale.
-Through a cooperative arrangement, candidates can also meet this requirement by spending their first or second year of study at the Lutheran Theological Seminary in Philadelphia.
-Credit is given toward the Yale degree for courses taken through this arrangement.
+Candidates often meet this requirement by spending a fourth year at a Lutheran seminary after completing their program of study at Yale.
+Alternately, Yale Divinity School has established a partnership with the Eastern Cluster of Lutheran Seminaries (Lutheran Theological Seminary at Philadelphia, Lutheran Theological Seminary at Gettysburg, and the Lutheran Theological Southern Seminary) that permits students enrolled at Yale to take up to two terms at an Eastern Cluster school as part of their Yale program.

 The Lutheran Studies Program at Yale is designed to prepare candidates for ordination in the Evangelical Lutheran Church in America.
-The program leads to a diploma in Lutheran Studies, granted by the Berkeley Divinity School.
+The program leads to a diploma in Lutheran Studies granted by the Berkeley Divinity School.
 For information about the program, contact the director of the Lutheran Studies Program, Paul Stuehrenberg.